GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 The Coordinate reference system of your QGIS project determines how QGIS displays the information.
 However, layers and datasets have their own CRS.
 This can be seen in the metadata, or layer properties of the dataset.
 The layer CRS refers to the coordinate system of the features or items in the dataset.
-The same coordinates in two different coordinate referance system do not refer to the same location on earth.
-This is because of the distortion of distance or area.
+The same coordinates in two different coordinate reference system do not refer to the same location on earth.
+This is because of the distortion of distance and area.

 ```{note}
 The first thing you should do when loading a new layer or dataset into your QGIS project, should be to check the